Aerospace Studies (AFROTC)

 Four- or Three-Year Program

-The four-or three-year program consists of the General Military Course: six quarters of lower-division Air Force Studies classes, including a laboratory each term, and the Professional Officer Course: six quarters of upper-division Air Force Studies classes, including a laboratory each term.
-Four- or three-year cadets attend four weeks of expeditionary summer field training (AS 304 FIELD TRAINING) prior to their junior year of college.
+The four - or three-year program consists of the General Military Course: six quarters of lower-division Air Force Studies classes, including a laboratory each term, and the Professional Officer Course: six quarters of upper-division Air Force Studies classes, including a laboratory each term.
+Four- or three-year cadets attend an expeditionary summer field training prior to their junior year of college.

 Students may enter the first-year class during the fall, winter, or spring term.
-Sophomore students may take the first-year and sophomore level courses concurrently.
+Sophomore students may take the 100 and 200 level courses concurrently.
 Prior to enrolling in the last two years of the program, the Professional Officer Course, the student must meet AFROTC qualification standards and requirements.

 General Military Course (GMC)

 The 100- and 200-level courses for AFROTC cadets consist of one classroom hour, two hours of leadership laboratory, and two hours of physical fitness per week during the freshman and sophomore years.
 Uniforms and textbooks are provided.
 Students may enter the freshman class at the start of autumn or winter quarters.
-Sophomore students may enter at the start of autumn quarter.
-A four-week field training-course, normally taken during the summer between the sophomore and junior years, is required for entry into the professional officer courses.
-Students may receive pay and travel costs for field training.
+Sophomore students may enter at the start of Fall, Winter or Spring terms.
+A field training-course, normally taken during the summer between the sophomore and junior years, is required for entry into the professional officer courses.
+Students will receive pay and travel costs for field training.

 Professional Officer Course (POC)

-Cadets selected for enrollment in professional officer courses are enlisted in the Air Force Reserve and receive tax-free monthly subsistence stipends.
+Cadets selected for enrollment in professional officer courses are enlisted in the Air Force Reserve and receive tax-free monthly subsistence stipends ranging from $300 - $500 a month.
 They are furnished text books and uniforms.
 Junior- and senior-level classes consist of three hours of academic classes, two hours of leadership laboratory and two hours of physical fitness per week.

 Students in the four-year program incur no obligation during their first two years in AFROTC unless on scholarship.
-The student agrees to accept a commission, if offered, only after enrolling in AS 311 LEADERSHIP FUNDAMENTALS, TEAM BUILDING AND PROBLEM SOLVING.
+The student agrees to accept a commission, if offered, only after enrolling in AS 311.
 High school scholarship students incur a commitment at the beginning of their sophomore year.
-Upon accepting their commissions, students incur a four-year commitment; pilots incur a 10-year obligation after completion of pilot training; combat systems officers and air battle managers incur a six-year obligation after initial training.
-Graduates pursuing medical school incur a four-year commitment after medical school.
+Upon accepting their commissions, students incur a 4 year commitment; pilots incur a 10 year obligation after completion of pilot training; combat systems officers and air battle managers incur a 6 year obligation after initial training.
+Graduates pursuing medical school incur a 4 year commitment after medical school.

 Cadets must be U.S. citizens of sound physical condition, maintain academic standards and high moral character.
-Air Force physical fitness standards must be met prior to attending field training and commissioning.
+Air Force physical fitness standards must be met prior to activating a scholarship, attending field training and commissioning.

-Cadets must be commissioned as Air Force officers prior to age 30.
+Cadets must be commissioned as Air Force officers prior to age 39, unless commissioned as rated officers who must be commissioned prior to age 29.

 Further Educational Opportunities